mvs-develop/dev.bitshares.works/docs/supports_dev/websocket_scripting_support.rst

 Python - websocket-client
 ===========================

-Python is the choice as it is probably the most used language in the bitshares community.
+Python is the choice as it is probably the most used language in the DNA community.

 https://pypi.python.org/pypi/websocket-client